 We have seen countless DIYs recommending a rubbing alcohol and aloe vera gel formula.

 Yes, rubbing alcohol is an effective disinfectant.
-But personally, we prefer to avoid rubbing alcohol in all of our homemade products, which is why we chose to make this hand sanitizer with vodka instead of rubbing alcohol.
+But personally, we prefer to avoid rubbing alcohol in all of our homemade products, which is why we chose to make this hand sanitizer high-proof with vodka instead of rubbing alcohol.

 Small amounts of any undesirable ingredient may be fine, but we aim to cut down on our cumulative exposure whenever possible.
 When we have the luxury of choosing a safer, non-toxic alternative over a potentially harmful product, we will choose the former.